meilisearch/specifications/text/0118-search-api.md

 ## 1. Summary

-The search endpoints permit to retrieve documents within an index that are the most relevant given a set of parameters forming a search request.
+The search endpoints retrieve documents from an index.
+Their returned documents are considered relevant based on the settings of the index and the provided search parameters.

 ## 2. Motivation
 N/A